 “Motorola’s massive production of infringing DVRs dwarfs the numbers of accused products at issue in TiVo’s previous cases,” TiVo said in a filing yesterday in federal court in Marshall, Texas.
 “TiVo’s damages claim is likely to run into the billions of dollars.”

-TiVo disclosed the figure in a request to consolidate the case against Motorola Mobility with one involving Cisco Systems Inc. (CSCO) to address pre-trial issues, saying it would speed the process and conserve resources.
-The companies make set-top boxes for Time Warner Cable Inc. (TWC), which is a defendant in both cases.
+TiVo disclosed the figure in a request to consolidate the case against Motorola Mobility with one involving Cisco Systems Inc. (CSCO:US) to address pre-trial issues, saying it would speed the process and conserve resources.
+The companies make set-top boxes for Time Warner Cable Inc. (TWC:US), which is a defendant in both cases.
 TiVo said it also will seek an order to force Motorola Mobility to stop selling products that infringe TiVo patents.

 In an Oct.
 9 filing, Motorola Mobility said TiVo waited too long to make its request, since the judge had already split the case to have the claims against Motorola Mobility and Cisco handled separately.
 The Motorola Mobility case is further along than the Cisco one, it said.